ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Nonetheless servers MAY decide to send the `RateLimit` fields in a trailer section.

+# Intermediaries {#intermediaries}

+This section documents the considerations advised in Section 15.3.3 of {{SEMANTICS}}.

+An intermediary that is not part of the originating service infrastructure and is not aware of the quota-policy semantic used by the Origin Server SHOULD NOT alter the RateLimit fields' values in such a way as to communicate a more permissive quota-policy;
+this includes removing the RateLimit fields.

+An intermediary MAY alter the RateLimit fields in such a way as to communicate a more restrictive quota-policy when:

+- it is aware of the quota-unit semantic used by the Origin Server;
+- it implements this specification and enforces a quota-policy which is more restrictive than the one conveyed in the fields.

+An intermediary
+SHOULD forward a request even when presuming that it might not be serviced;
+the service returning the RateLimit fields is the sole responsible of enforcing the communicated quota-policy, and it is always free to service incoming requests.

+This specification does not mandate any behavior on intermediaries respect to retries, nor requires that intermediaries have any role in respecting quota-policies.
+For example, it is legitimate for a proxy to retransmit a request without notifying the client, and thus consuming quota-units.

+# Caching

+As is the ordinary case for HTTP caching ({{?RFC7234}}), a response with RateLimit fields might be cached and re-used for subsequent requests.
+A cached RateLimit response, does not modify quota counters but could contain stale information.
+Clients interested in determining the freshness of the RateLimit fields could rely on fields such as `Date` and on the `window` value of a `quota-policy`.

 # Receiving RateLimit headers

 A client MUST process the received `RateLimit` headers.